Paul Quessenberry: Houston Texans

 Quessenberry signed with the Houston Texans on February 8, 2021, to a one-year contract.
-He was waived on August 31.
+He was waived by the Texans on August 31.
 Quessenberry was later signed to the practice squad.
-He made his NFL debut in week 16 against the Los Angeles Chargers, appearing on 18 snaps in the 41–29 win.
+He made his NFL debut in Week 16 against the Los Angeles Chargers, appearing on 18 snaps in the 41–29 win.
 He signed a reserve/future contract with the Texans on January 11, 2022.

 On August 30, 2022, Quessenberry was waived by the Texans and re-signed to the practice squad.
 He was released on September 7.

+On February 8, 2025, Quessenberry announced his retirement from professional football.

 Personal life

 Quessenberry's brothers both play in the NFL.
 His younger brother, Scott Quessenberry, was the 155th overall pick in the fifth round of the 2018 NFL draft by the Los Angeles Chargers.
-His older brother, David Quessenberry, was drafted in the sixth round as the 176th overall pick in the 2013 NFL draft by the Houston Texans.
+His older brother, David Quessenberry, was selected in the sixth round as the 176th overall pick in the 2013 NFL draft by the Houston Texans.